deveshdubey18/SQL_Camp/practice/practice7.md

 WHERE employee_id = 1;
 ```

+> ## Important: IF, IF...ELSE, loops, DECLARE, cursors, and handlers are procedural constructs primarily used inside MySQL stored programs such as procedures, functions, and triggers.
+They are not normally executed as standalone SQL queries.

 # Conditional Statements
 Conditional statements are used to execute different SQL statements depending on whether a condition is true or false.